Claude Code Skills (Agent Skills) Introduction [Internal Study Group Slides]

 # Write instructions here in natural language

-The frontmatter at the top contains name (skill name) and description (when to use it).
-The main body contains free-form instructions in Markdown.
+At the top, the frontmatter contains name (skill name) and description (when to use).
+The body contains instructions written freely in Markdown.

 How Skills Work

-2. Load the full SKILL.md content for relevant skills
+2. Load the full SKILL.md content for skills deemed relevant

 3. Read additional files in references/ etc. as needed

-Instead of loading all skills from the start, it reads only what's needed when needed.
-The key is not overloading the context window.
+Rather than loading all skills from the start, it reads only what's needed when needed.
+The key point is to avoid overwhelming the context window.

 Note: Skill Locations